qzqdz/smartscanner/README.md

-# SmartScanner: Lightweight Vulnerability Scanner for Extreme-Length Smart Contract Auditing
+# CCRNet: Lightweight Vulnerability Scanner for Extreme-Length Smart Contract Auditing

 This project implements a novel approach for detecting vulnerabilities in smart contracts using an image-inspired retrieval method.
 The main program is designed to work with unlimited-length smart contract source code.

 ## Abstract

-Our approach uses a lightweight contract embedding tool named SmartScanner to identify and amplify sparse vulnerability features.
+Our approach uses a lightweight contract embedding tool named CCRNet to identify and amplify sparse vulnerability features.
 The system retrieves similar bug contracts for heuristic reference, outperforming classifier-based methods on a large-scale smart contract benchmark.

 ## Key Features